 • Menu

-We think it’s great to think of ways of reducing how much we fly, of trying to connect more, of thinking more critically about what where we stay, what tours we take, and where and what we eat & drink.
+We think it’s great to think of ways of reducing how much we fly, of trying to connect more, of thinking critically about what where we stay, what tours we take, and where and what we eat & drink.
 But, rather than jumping on another unnecessarily divisive bandwagon, we see the need for a more attainable form of slower travel.

 The opposite of slow travel - Tick-box travel